-This quick dinner recipe takes your basic baked sweet potato and stuffs it with an assortment of yum – black beans, banana chips, lime, cilantro and a creamy peanut sauce!
 These Stuffed Sweet Potatoes with Peanut Sauce will change your sweet potato game!
+This recipe takes your basic baked sweet potato and stuffs it with an assortment of yum – black beans, banana chips, lime, cilantro and a creamy peanut sauce!

 Last week I participated in an Asian street food cooking class.
 We made fresh spring rolls, steamed bao buns, pickled veggies, wontons and they treated us to some delicious coconut ice cream.

 During class, we dipped our spring rolls in a couple different sauces – one was a simple peanut sauce.
 I have come to the conclusion that if you establish a good arsenal of versatile sauces it makes dinner a cinch!